articulate/hermes/docs/api.md

 ### Error Handling

 In most cases, errors that occur during the processing of a message by a handler should not be caught, since an error represents a fatal, unrecoverable condition.
-Consequently, in the event of an error, a consumer will stop processing messages, and will then re-throw the error.
-This will likely kill the process, and if you have [sufficient error aggregation](https://github.com/bugsnag/bugsnag-js) in place, it will notify you automatically.
+We can't skip the message, because then all future state in the message store and any read models would be invalid.
+Consequently, in the event of an error, a consumer will stop processing messages.

+After stopping, by default, the error will be thrown, which will likely kill the process.
+If throwing and killing aren't really your jam, you may supply a custom `onError` function to handle the error instead.

-Some cases merit retrying in the event of an error, such as those caused by failed `http` requests or a [`VersionConflictError`](/extras?id=versionconflicterror).
-In that case, retrying should happen at the handler level, but should limit the number of tries to prevent hanging the consumer indefinitely.
+Some errors actually merit retrying, such as those caused by failed `http` requests or a [`VersionConflictError`](/extras?id=versionconflicterror).
+Retrying should happen at the handler level, but should limit the number of tries to prevent hanging the consumer indefinitely.
 Here's a brief example:

 ```js
 const { backoff } = require('@articulate/funky')